There’s an intense push-and-pull going on in B2B marketing right now.

 Dark Social Examples

-Now that you know the definition of dark social, here is a list of dark social channels to give you a better idea:
+Now that you’re familiar with the definition of dark social, here’s a list of dark social channels to give you a better idea of what to watch out for:

-6. Telegram – A messaging app that allows users to send messages, photos, videos, and files, and also offers group chats and channels.
+- Discord – A voice and text platform that allows users to send messages, photos, videos, and files, and also offers group chats and channels.

 Dark social is important for brands because it accounts for a significant portion of web traffic.
 By not tracking this traffic, your brand is missing out on valuable insights into what content is being shared and what channels are most effective in driving conversions for your business.
 If your brand wants to optimize your social media marketing strategy and, ultimately, increase ROI, understanding and tracking dark social is crucial.